GregArc98/GregArc98/README.md

   - 🔥 Full-Stack Developer

-  - 👨🏾‍💻 Intern at ArcelorMittal
+  - 👨🏾‍💻 Trainee at ICMC Junior

   - 📈 All my projects: [🚨 Portfolio in construction]()